Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Research Design

 \subsection{Identifying Architecture Patterns and Strategies}

-To identify the architecture patterns, strategies, QAs, and the impact of patterns and strategies on QAs, we collected data from two sources.
-First, we conducted a mining study using open-source software projects on GitHub\footnote{\url{https://github.com}} (e.g., issues and pull requests) and posts from Stack Exchange sites\footnote{\url{https://stackexchange.com/sites}} (e.g., Stack Overflow and Quantum Computing, focusing on questions and answers related to architecture patterns).
-Second, we performed an SLR to identify relevant studies discussing architectural design decisions in quantum software systems.
-The selection of GitHub and Stack Exchange sites was inspired by the guidelines for selecting empirical methods proposed by Easterbrook for software engineering research \cite{easterbrook2008selecting}.
+To identify architecture patterns, strategies, and QAs, and to assess their impact on QAs, we collected data from two sources.
+First, we conducted a mining study using open-source software projects on GitHub\footnote{\url{https://github.com}} (e.g., issues and pull requests(PRs)) and posts from Stack Exchange sites\footnote{\url{https://stackexchange.com/sites}} (e.g., Stack Overflow and Quantum Computing, focusing on questions and answers related to architecture patterns).
+Second, we conducted an SLR to identify relevant studies that discuss architectural design decisions in quantum software systems.
+The selection of GitHub and Stack Exchange sites was inspired by Easterbrook's guidelines for selecting empirical methods in software engineering research \cite{easterbrook2008selecting}.
 The SLR was conducted following the guidelines by Kitchenham and Charters for performing SLRs in Software Engineering research~\cite{keele2007guidelines}.
 We explain each of the two studies below and outline the steps to extract relevant data for both the mining study (GitHub and Stack Exchange) and the SLR: